Straskal/c3-dev-environment/README.md

 1. run the `npm run create` command
 2. follow the instructions in the terminal
-3. your new addon will automatically be added to your *./addons* folder.
+3. your new addon is generated and added to your *./addons* folder.

 ## Exporting an addon
 When you are ready to share your addon with the world, you can generate your *.c3addon* file with a command!